Teaching inside flanks (circling on command)

 Once your dog’s driving competently, teaching inside flanks (circling on command) is the next step.
 Make no mistake, good inside flanks can be the difference between having an average dog, and a great dog!

-In the two-part tutorial, Train Your Dog to Circle the Sheep, we see Wyn learning to overcome her inhibitions to flank between Andy and the sheep.
+In the two-part tutorial, Inside Flanks (Circle on Command), we see Wyn learning to overcome her inhibitions to flank between Andy and the sheep.

 It sounds simple enough, but having been taught NOT to come between us and the sheep in the early stages of training, many dogs are reluctant to circle the sheep.

 Once your dog’s driving fairly fluently you’ll want to be able to steer it at a distance, and this is where a dog with good inside flanks comes into its own.